Big offensive outing carries Orange softball team to win over Madison

-MADISON — Orange County softball coach Neal Ferguson said his team couldn’t come up with key hits in a 2-1 loss to Louisa County earlier this week.
+MADISON — Orange County softball coach Neal Ferguson said his team wasn’t able to come up with key hits in a 2-1 loss to Louisa County earlier this week.

-Maci Fayard, Jachelle Mosley and the rest of her teammates delivered plenty of offense Friday night as they cruised to a 13-2 road victory over Madison County in five innings in another big rivalry game.
+Maci Fayard, Ja'chelle Mosley and the rest of the Hornets' lineup got back on track Friday night as they cruised to a 13-2 road victory over Madison County in five innings in another big rivalry game.

 People are also reading…

-Orange County (1-1) got on track early with a run in the top of the first thanks to some great situational hitting.
+Orange County (1-1) got things going early with a run in the top of the first inning thanks to some great situational hitting.

-Adlee Shumake singled with one out and stole second to move into scoring position.
-Two batters later, Mosley hammered a grounder through the right side of the infield to score Shumate for a 1-0 Orange lead.
+Adlee Shumake singled with one out, then stole second to move into scoring position.
+Two batters later, Mosley hammered a grounder through the right side of the infield to score Shumate and give the Hornets a 1-0 lead.

-Madison County pitcher Meghan Dean did a great job limiting the damage.
-After giving up another hit, the senior struck out the next batter to strand two runners.
+Madison County pitcher Meaghan Dean did a great job limiting the damage following the first run.
+After giving up another hit, the senior struck out the next batter to strand two Orange runners and keep it a one-run game.

 “She was pitching me a lot of outside pitches, which is not really what I thrive off of,” Fayard said.
 “I saw the inside pitch come in and just went for it and it went out of the park.”

-The stellar hitting continued in the third as Orange County kept coming up with key hits runners in scoring position.
-Jordan Burley hammered a fastball up the middle to score courtesy runner Alivia Sliger for a 6-0 lead.
+The stellar hitting continued in the third as Orange County kept coming up with key hits with runners in scoring position.
+Jordan Burley hammered a fastball up the middle to score courtesy runner Alivia Sliger to give the Hornets a 6-0 lead.

-While the Orange offense was humming, Hornets ace Hannah Hearl was just as dominant in the circle.

 Th Orange bats struck again in the fourth when Fayard doubled to the fence with one out to put runners on second and third.
-Mosely then drilled a fastball well over the centerfield wall for a three-run blast and a 9-0 lead.
+Mosley then drilled a fastball that went well over the centerfield wall for a three-run blast and a 9-0 Hornets lead.

 “My mentality when I’m at bat is just try to hit the ball as hard as I can,” Mosley said.
 “I was fighting and trying to hit that ball so hard and when I hit it, the whole atmosphere went crazy.”